 The alumni of the undergraduate and graduate programs of the Department of Art History have gone on to a wide variety of careers nationally and internationally, ranging from tenured academics to museum curators, gallery directors, gallerists, art experts in leading auction houses, and to a variety of other occupations that may or may not have anything directly to do with art.
 Whatever they do, our alumni find that education in art and art history enhances understanding, interpretation, and appreciation of cultures past and present and enriches our engagement with the world.

 We encourage all our alumni to stay connected with us.
-Please provide us with your preferred contact information and email any news and updates to share with us and fellow alumni at firstname.lastname@example.org.
+Please provide us with your preferred contact information and email any news and updates to share with fellow alumni and us at email@example.com.
 We highly recommend you also provide your preferred contact information with the University of Toronto’s Alumni Association.

-For the latest news on the achievements, awards, and successes of the Department’s alumni, please visit our News page.
+Please visit our News page for the latest news on the achievements, awards, and successes of the Department’s alumni.

 - PhD 2019

 - Thesis: Dividing Lines: Early Photogravure, Reproduction, and the History of Photography